 Salt based water softeners require simple maintenance to keep them working efficiently and help them live longer lives.
 If your soft water doesn’t seem to be flowing like usual, here are a few basic tasks you can perform to improve the situation:

 On occasions, your salt tank will need cleaning to prevent a build-up of a hard crust or dome inside the tank.
 This can sometimes be caused by adding too much salt to your tank, but may just happen naturally over time.

 You can easily clean out the tank by breaking up this salt crust and removing it.
 Then wash off with soapy water and rinse it out.
 Try to do this every half a year or so.

 Clean out your resin bed

-This one is especially appropriate if your drinking water naturally contains a high iron content.
+This one is especially appropriate if your water naturally contains a high iron content.
 The iron can damage the resin bed that removes the hard-causing particles from your water.

 Clean the resin tank injector

 It’s common for your resin tank injector to become clogged with sediment, preventing it from working properly.
 To clean it out, bypass your water from the tank, cutting off water supply, and manually regenerate the tank.